jsinger67/parol/book/src/QnA.md

-# Questions and answers
+# Questions and Answers

-## Q: I get stack overflow in compiler generated trait's like `Drop`, `Clone` and `Debug`
+## Q: I get stack overflow in compiler-generated traits like `Drop`, `Clone`, and `Debug`
 A: The reason is most likely a deeply nested structure generated during parsing.
-There are two advices which could lead to working solution:
+There are two recommendations that can lead to a working solution:

+> The `Drop`/`Clone`/`Debug` naming is Rust-specific, but the grammar advice below also helps in C#
+> if deeply recursive grammar shapes cause stack overflows at runtime.

 1. Avoid 'plain' recursions in your grammar like this (for LL(k) grammars):
 ```parol